ReutBerger/StudentManagementSystem/README.md

 In addition the system supports caching when if the same request is sent within 10 seconds the answer will come back from the cache and<br>not from the database.
 Furthermore the system only supports adding students under the age of 18.

+### Project technologies:
+1. ASP.Net Core - for building the system.
+2. Local database - for storing students' data.
+3. Redis cache in Azure - for caching the requests.

 ## Setup Instructions:
 1. Open your Chrome at [google.com](https://www.google.com/).
 2. Open your DevTools Console by pressing 'F12' on keyboard(in google.com page).